adammmmm/hitless-key-rollover/README.md

 [ edit security authentication-key-chains key-chain KEYCHAIN-NAME ]
 ```

-keychain.py currently needs the routers to already be configured with at least one key in their keychain to work.
+Running keychain.py without arguments needs the routers to already be configured with at least one key in their keychain to work.

 NTP is whether to exit or not if NTP is not configured on the routers.
 Set to False only for testing.